regoclint/prac/Notes.md

 Graph BFS or DFS doesnt matter if its undirected or directed BFS is better than DFS in grid
+Target to source can use BFS from both ends
+Multiple sources can use multi source BFS

 Shallow copy - contains references to the copy from element Deep copy - New objects are created